ausgerechnet/cwb-ccc/README.md

 the right of the query match and matchend, respectively.
 You can change this via the `context` parameter.

-Note that queries _may_ end on a "within" clause, which will limit the matches to certain regions defined by structural attributes.
+Note that queries _may_ end on a "within" clause (`s_query`), which will limit the matches to certain regions defined by structural attributes .
 Additionally, you can specify an `s_break` parameter, which will cut the context (defaults to "text").
 NB: The implementation assumes that `s_query` regions are confined by `s_break` regions, and both of them are within `s_meta` regions.